traefik/traefik/docs/content/observability/metrics/opentelemetry.md

 _Required, Default="/v1/traces"_

 Allows to override the default URL path used for sending traces.
-This option has no effect when using GRPC transport.
+This option has no effect when using gRPC transport.

 ```yaml tab="File (YAML)"
 metrics: